singnet/cancer/README.md

 # OpenCog/SNet precision medicine for clinical trials poc project
 ## Questions to answer:
+- what patterns of patient biomarkers characterize disease prognosis?
 - what patterns of patient biomarkers characterize treatment success?
-- what patterns of patient biomarkers characterize adverse events?
+- what patterns of patient biomarkers characterize treatment adverse events?
 - what combination of biomarkers and treatment parameters characterize best patient outcomes?

 ## Breast cancer tumor transcriptomes and clinical data sets